cloudavail/aws-missing-tools/ec2-automate-backup/README.md

 `-n` - tag snapshots "Name" tag as well as description

-`-d` - duplicate specified volume tag(s) to snapshot tag(s).
+`-d <key>` - duplicate specified volume tag(s) to snapshot tag(s).
 For example, 'ec2-automate-backup.sh -v vol-6d6a0527 -d "Name¤Type"' would duplicate tag key Name and Type with there values from volume to snapshot.
 As you can see in the example the delimiter between keys is "¤".
 This function will not, at the moment, work if key or value contains a space.

 `-h` - tag snapshots "InitiatingHost" tag to specify which host ran the script